Tutorial - Recording Computer Playback on Linux

 To use Audacity with Jack it is useful or in some cases essential to have a few additional packages installed.
 This documentation assumes that you have Jack Audio System working on your machine.
 For help with setting up Jack, please consult the documentation for your Linux distribution.

 Recording sounds playing from other applications is rather easy with Jack.
 Jack may be started using QjackCtl or from the command-line.
-If Audacity is launched after Jack is started then "Jack Audio Connection Kit" will be an available host option in the Device Toolbar.
+If Audacity is launched after Jack is started then "Jack Audio Connection Kit" will be an available host option in the Audio Setup Toolbar.
 If Jack is started after Audacity has been launched then it will be necessary to Transport > Rescan Audio Devices for new audio devices before jack is available to Audacity.

 In this image the output of Hydrogen drum machine is being selected as the recording source.
 This will enable Audacity to record directly from the audio output from Hydrogen.
 If "System" is selected as the recording source then Audacity will record from the physical audio interface input.